NebulaStack-prog/NebulaStack-Hub/NS_Main_EN.md

 Includes:

 * Experimental projects

+* Crystallogenesis

-* Technical concepts
+* Biotechnology experiments

 * Scientific research

+* Scientific models

+* Concepts

 * Early prototypes of future developments

+At the current stage, biotechnology is part of Labs and may become an independent direction in the future as the number and scale of projects grow.

 ### 6. NebulaStack-Explore

-A curated collection of research publications.
+A collection of research publications.

 Includes:

-* Ecosystem-level research and analysis
+* Research related to the ecosystem

-* Studies across select scientific disciplines
+* Research across selected scientific fields

+* Observations of natural and physical phenomena

+* Analytical materials

+* Science-related publications

+### 7. NebulaStack-Olymp

+The competitive and olympiad programming direction of NebulaStack.

+Includes:

+* Solutions to olympiad problems

+* Algorithms and data structures

+* Mathematical methods

+* Olympiad preparation

+* Competitive programming

+### 8. NebulaStack-Studio

+The creative and media direction of NebulaStack.

+Includes:

+* Music projects

+* Visual art

+* Emblems and brand identity elements

+* Graphic experiments

+* Video and media materials

+* Creative concepts

+Studio combines technology and creativity, forming the visual and cultural side of NebulaStack.

 ## Project Philosophy

-NebulaStack is built upon several core principles.
+**NebulaStack** is built upon several core principles:

 ### 1. Honesty